How to get middle school students on board

 It’s true that middle school students are going through lots of changes.
 One such change is how they view fundraisers.
 As younger students, they were excited about winning prizes in exchange for selling items.
 They never questioned the idea of selling; they just went out and sold.

-Getting students to commit to middle school fundraisers is now much more challenging because they’re dealing with things like increased school activities, peer influence, social and physiological changes.
+So how do you get your students to commit?
+Finding middle school fundraising ideas that work is now much more challenging because they’re dealing with things like increased school activities, peer influence, social and physiological changes.

 Let’s face it; selling is no longer fun for many of these students.
 You must therefore employ a different strategy when attempting to encourage them to participate.